Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ## Support for message forwarding

 NServiceBus no longer natively supports forwarding a copy of every message processed by an endpoint.
-Instead, create a custom behavior to forward a copy of every procesed message as described in [this sample](/samples/routing/message-forwarding).
+Instead, create a custom behavior to forward a copy of every processed message as described in [message forwarding sample](/samples/routing/message-forwarding).

 ## NServiceBus Host